Shaikngit/Shaikngit/README.md

 ### Hi there 👋
-### My Name is Shaik and I am currently working as Technical Advisor - Support from Azure Networking
+### My Name is Shaik and I am currently working as Technical Advisor - Support for Azure Networking

 <!--